 You may be able to pay less for your insurance with a high-deductible health plan.
 With an HDHP, you may have:

 - One of these types of health plans: HMO, PPO, or POS

 - Higher out-of-pocket costs than many types of plans, but if you reach the maximum out-of-pocket amount, the plan pays 100% of your care

-- A health savings account (HSA) to help pay for your care because the money you put in savings is not taxed and can be used tax-free on eligible medical expenses.
+- A health savings account (HSA) to help pay for your care.
+The money you put in an HSA is not taxed and can be used tax-free on eligible medical expenses.

 W hat doctors you can see .
 This varies depending on the type of plan -- HMO, POS, or PPO

 What you pay.